 Bon Amici [Coffee House]in Margaret Street is featuring the work of Des Howell in the exhibition Faces and Figures.

+Enthusiasm seems to over-ride any firm selection criterion in this over-crowded and sometimes difficult to see show.
 [Next time, I show in a properly set up gallery!]
 The work ranges from competent [such fullsome praise!] stylized and detailed pencil studies to colourfully exotic female subjects, some [actually one] brandishing lilies, and others adopting sultry latin poses.

 This is alongside other reviews, one of which contains lines like